Search

 A cost-effective option, particularly with good weatherization

-An ACEEE study this year examined the economics of clean heating options in cold U.S. climates, finding that the lowest-cost decarbonization option for homes with existing water distribution systems is generally an air-to-water electric heat pump.
+An ACEEE study this year examined the economics of clean heating options in cold U.S. climates, finding that the lowest-cost electrification option for homes with existing water distribution systems is generally an air-to-water electric heat pump.
 We found that air-to-water heat pumps typically have lower lifetime purchase and operating costs than other carbon-reduction options, such as using biofuel in a gas or oil boiler.

 Our study also found it very useful to first weatherize these homes, such as by adding additional insulation and sealing air leaks between the living space and the outside.
 Weatherizing a home reduces the amount of heat needed to make it comfortable.